BDNIKKO/Blackjack/README.md

 # Blackjack Console Game

 ## Overview
-This is a console-based Blackjack game implemented in Java.
+This is my console-based Blackjack game implemented in Java.
 The game allows a player to play rounds of Blackjack against a dealer.
-The game includes features from basic Blackjack gameplay to handling Ace values dynamically and improving console readability.
+The game includes features from basic Blackjack gameplay to handling Ace values dynamically, allowing splits, double downs, and providing an enhanced betting system.

 ## Project Structure
 - **Card.java**: Defines the properties of a card.